 These services are paid for by the council, with a contribution from people living in our sheltered housing schemes.
 This contribution is called a Communal Facilities Charge.

 All new residents (including council tenants who move from general needs to supported housing) are charged the Communal Facilities Charge.
-The charge applies regardless of whether you accept the support from the Scheme Manager or Independent Living Services team.
+The charge applies regardless of whether you accept the support from the Scheme Coordinator or Independent Living Services team.

 If you are in receipt of any amount of housing benefit or have limited income, you may not have to pay the total Community Facilities Charge, however this will be determined by the Housing Benefit team.